litentry/litentry-graph/api/README.md

 - `yarn` (from repo root - it'll build all the packages)
 - `yarn dev` (from this directory)

+_If you are working on one of the packages you will need to rebuild the `dist` folder for that package.
+In another terminal folder `cd` into the package and run `yarn watch` or `yarn build`._

 ## Packaging Schemas

 Take a look at `packages/demo-schema` and `packages/nft-schema` to see how we can bundle resolvers, typeDefs and publishers (_this is a method to run event listeners for subscriptions - see `nft-models` for an example, maybe rename this_).